Health Savings Account (HSA)

 You can use the money in your Health Care FSA to cover eligible medical, dental, vision and prescription drug expenses incurred by you and your eligible family members.
-If you want to enroll in a Health Care FSA, you are eligible to enroll in a Limited Purpose FSA.
+If you are enrolled in a HDHP and to want enroll in a Health Care FSA, you are only eligible to enroll in a Limited Purpose FSA.
 Please note: Funds available for reimbursement are limited to the balance in your HSA.

 Grow your HSA for the future